Pony Ma: Politics

 According to the official Tencent website, Ma is a deputy to the 5th Shenzhen Municipal People's Congress and served in the 12th National People's Congress.

 Speaking of censorship at a technology conference in Singapore, Ma was quoted as saying: "In terms of information security management, online companies from any country must abide by a defined set of criteria, and act responsibly.
 Otherwise it might lead to hearsay, libel and argument among citizens—not to mention between countries.
 That's why the need for online management is increasingly urgent."

 Personal life

 Ma uses the nickname Pony, derived from the English translation of his family name, Ma (马), which means "horse."
 Ma Huateng seldom speaks with Western media.

-Ma Huateng's wealth comes from the 9.7 percent stake in Tencent Holdings.
+According to the Bloomberg Billionaire Index, a majority of Ma's wealth comes from an 8 percent stake in Tencent Holdings.
 He reportedly owns property in Hong Kong and art pieces worth US$150 million.
 He owns a redeveloped palatial residence of 1820 m2 in Hong Kong.

 On April 28, 2018, Ma Huateng's book "China on Fingertips" was officially launched, telling the story of the entire social transformation process of China as a mobile Internet power.